isomerpages/moe-bukitmerahsec/_our-merahan-co-curriculum/Learning for Life (Sports) Programme (LLP).md

 <img src="/images/lfl1.png" style="width:80%">

-Aligning our programmes based on the school values of Respect, Integrity, Self-Discipline &amp; Empathy (RISE), the TLLP will be implemented through three main platforms as a broad-based approach for Merahans:
+Aligning our programmes based on the school values of Respect, Integrity, Self-Discipline &amp; Empathy (RISE), the LLP will be implemented through three main platforms as a broad-based approach for Merahans:

 *   Character and Citizenship Education (CCE) Lessons
     *   Teaching of our school values in line with the CCE curriculum